api3dao/oev-docs/docs/oev/searchers/oev-searching.md

 Internally, this proxy uses the `Api3ServerV1` and `Api3ServerV1OevExtension` contracts to read the base feed and OEV value respectively, with a preference for the fresher out of the two.

+## Bidding Contract

+The bidder can be either EoA or a contract.
+The former is simpler, but has certain drawbacks.
+Imagine a searcher firm, where individual developers work on the searcher bots.
+Each bot has a dedicated EoA to interact with OEV Network and capture OEV on the target chain.
+The product owner only provides liquidity to each EoA for the OEV collateral.
+There are a few immediate drawbacks:

+1. The EoA needs has full control over the deposit in OevAuctionHouse contract.
+2. The collateral liquidity is fragmented across multiple EoA.

+Both of these downsides can be mitigated by a role-based bidding contract.
+One can imagine the product owner being the only one who can withdraw the funds and give bidding permissions to other accounts.
+These accounts can be used to place bids through the contract.
+The contract can have other use cases based on the use cases needed, but there are a few important consiederations to keep in mind when designing the contract:

+1. The OevAuctionsHouse expects the same account to call `reportFulfillment`.
+   This means the bidding contract needs to be reporting fulfillments as well.
+2. Both `initiateWithdrawal`, `withdraw` and `cancelWithdrawal` need to be called by the the same address.
+The bidding contract need to be allowed to call of this.
+Note that withdrawal cancelation may be omitted if the contract doesn't need to have this capability.
+Access to these functions should be limited.
+For example, a malicious actor that has access to it may call `initiateWithdrawal` so that the auctioneer bots disregard the respective bids, or call `cancelWithdrawal` whenever a withdrawal is initiated to prevent the funds from ever being withdrawn.
+3. The withdrawal recipient is specified in the `withdraw` call.
+Make sure the recipient is payable and the funds will not remain locked.

 ## Handling Disputes